-Christie Petrenko is a Research Associate at Mount Hope Family Center, University of Rochester.
+Christie Petrenko is a Research Associate Professor at Mount Hope Family Center, University of Rochester.
 Broadly, Dr. Petrenko’s research focuses on the effects of prenatal alcohol exposure on child development.
 She is especially interested in the prevention of secondary conditions (e.g., mental health problems, school disruptions, substance use, delinquency) in individuals with fetal alcohol spectrum disorders (FASD).

 Frequently Asked Questions

 1) What is the Families Moving Forward (FMF) Program and how was FMF Connect developed?